 This guide provides quick access to Harvard Library resources that will be most helpful for research in Music 195: Women Creators in Music.
 Look here for links to encyclopedias and bibliographies, tips on finding articles, and tools to help you credit your sources and save you time.

 Bibliographies like these save you time by giving you an annotated list of citations to check.
-Once you've found a book or article that interests you in one of these bibliographies, search for it in HOLLIS to find our copy.
+Once you've found a book, article, or composition that interests you in one of these bibliographies, search for it in HOLLIS to find our copy.

 When you know the discipline you want to search, a database devoted to it gives you more ways to target your search (with keywords for time period, music genre, etc.), plus results you won't see anywhere else.
 These are our top picks, but Harvard licenses many hundreds of databases, so please get in touch for a personalized recommendation!